-The CLIMB project (Cloud Infrastructure for Microbial Bioinformatics) is a collaboration between Warwick, Birmingham, Cardiff and Swansea Universities to develop and deploy a world leading cyber-infrastructure for microbial bioinformatics; providing free cloud-based compute, storage, and analysis tools for academic microbiologists in the UK.
+The CLIMB project (Cloud Infrastructure for Microbial Bioinformatics) is a collaboration between Warwick, Birmingham, Cardiff, Swansea, Bath and Leicester Universities and The Quadram Institute Bioscience to develop and deploy a world leading cyber-infrastructure for microbial bioinformatics; providing free cloud-based compute, storage, and analysis tools for academic microbiologists in the UK.

 The project is supported by three world class Medical Research Fellows, a comprehensive training program and two newly refurbished Bioinformatics facilities in both Warwick and Swansea.

 CLIMB is funded by the UK’s Medical Research Council.

 On Wednesday and Friday next week, Chrystala Constantinidou will run a genome assembly at the University of Warwick.
 The hands-on workshop … Read More… Genome assembly and bioiformatics workshop

 We are pleased to announce that next week, on April 25th, Andrea Telatin (Quadram Institute Bioscience) and Mark Pallen will … Read More… Online bioinformatics tutorial for students in Lebanon (posted April 20, 2018)